 Dialling in your kit and refining your knowledge base is a perpetually evolving pursuit, built largely on personal experience and preference, but if you’re new to winter conditions, you’ll need a starting block.
-Mountain Guide (MIC, MIA and IML) and leader of our Alpine Skills Adventure Academy course in Georgia, Matt Barratt recently climbed Mt Stanley from the Democratic Republic of the Congo using pretty much his entire inventory of navigation techniques from following a GPS track, walking on a bearing to drawing a sketch map to find his way.
+Mountain Guide (MIC, MIA and IML) and Secret Compass leader, Matt Barratt recently climbed Mt Stanley from the Democratic Republic of the Congo using pretty much his entire inventory of navigation techniques from following a GPS track, walking on a bearing to drawing a sketch map to find his way.

 So, what better person to run us through the kit and skills you’ll need to stay on track and in control when conditions and the local environment make finding your way that bit trickier?
 Below, Matt runs us through the foundations of winter navigation.

 Firstly, having the right equipment for the challenges you’re undertaking is essential as is checking and testing everything before leaving home.

 - Map – A good and appropriately scaled map might seem obvious but it’s often missed.
 For example, in the Scottish mountains, using a 1:50 000 scale map can be useful as it cuts out the smaller features which in the winter will be obliterated by snow.
 Make sure your group as more than one map and preferably one per person.